dsidavis/ZooScanned/README.md

 	 + journal name
 	 + page numbers
 	 + footers and headers generally,
++ Let's discuss the strategies and see how they related to the regular PDF documents we have already processed and discuss how we can reuse that code.
 + Build a training set of results we want to get for 5 - 15 documents (or more).